Akhilaraghavan/promotion-engine/README.md

 ````

 ### Usage
-This is a maven project and comes with maven wrapper
+This is a Java (Version: 11) and maven project and comes with maven wrapper
 To build the project, Clone and Navigate to the downloaded directory and run the command from terminal
 > ./mvnw clean package